How it works

 Dedicated neutron scattering instruments are provided by JCNS at:

 - Heinz Maier-Leibnitz Zentrum (MLZ) in Garching, Germany,

-- Institute Laue Langevin (ILL) in Grenoble, France,
+- Institut Laue Langevin (ILL) in Grenoble, France,

 - Spallation Neutron Source (SNS) in Oak Ridge, USA.